metomi/rose/sphinx/tutorial/rose/furthertopics/optional-configurations.rst

 Optional Configurations
 =======================

-Optional configurations are configuration files which can add or overrite the default configuration.
+Optional configurations are configuration files which can add or overwrite the default configuration.
 They can be used with :ref:`command-rose-app-run` for :term:`rose application configurations <rose application configuration>` and :ref:`command-rose-suite-run` for